| |

 is gently.

-with a morning stroll through the famous Cataract
+Begin with a morning stroll through the famous

-Gorge Reserve where a guide will tell you about
+Cataract Gorge Reserve where a guide will tell

-the native plants, exotic birds and animals of
+you about the native plants, exotic birds and

-of the grounds and cross the gorge on the elegant
+the trees of the grounds and cross the gorge on

-Square and City Park have historic fountains and
+Princes Square and City Park have historic fountains

 for picnicking beneath.
 A short coach tour of